AURAGULab/Projects/Example Project/readme.md

+### Current file versions (This should be at the top of your readme file)
+The currently used code version is smartTrash_20Nov25(this is a link) The current 3D Print file version is lid_20Nov25(this is a link) The current ... version is ... (link)

 This example project is intended to serve as the model for each projects individual folder.
 Each project must contain all of the folders listed along with a readme.md file for the project.

 The readme file should contain, at a minimum, the following: